NFC CARS Initiative

 Although NFC has completed all system/application changes to include the TAS/BETC data, we are currently conducting Production Parallel Testing to validate the reporting of the TAS/BETC data on all types of transactions (Payments, Collections and IPACS) prior to becoming a CARS Reporter.

-- Testing will include reconciliation between the current SF-224 and the new CARS reporting methods including the SPS 440 (Payments), Collection Pilot data (Collections and IPACS) and the revised CARS SF-224 (Re-classifications).
+NFC is currently testing the CARS version of the SF-224 (Re-classifications Only) bulk file and Statement of Transactions, and is continuing to conduct Production Parallel Testing which includes reconciliation between the current SF-224 and the new CARS reporting methods including the SPS 440 (Payments), Collection Pilot data (Collections and IPACS) and the revised CARS SF-224 (Re-classifications).

 When will NFC become a CARS reporter?

-NFC will become a CARS reporter upon completion of Production Parallel Testing.
-The soonest that NFC expects to become a CARS reporter is the Spring of 2017.
+NFC will become a CARS reporter upon completion of testing of the CARS SF-224 and Production Parallel Testing.
+NFC is anticipating becoming a CARS reporter before the end of fiscal year 2018.